metablaster/WindowsFirewallRuleset/docs/LegacySupport.md

 but redundant.

-What this means, is, just edit the GPO later to refine your imports if you go that route, or alternatively revisit your edits and re-run individual scripts again.
+What this means, is, just edit the GPO later to refine your imports if you go that route, or alternatively revisit your edits and rerun individual scripts again.

 ## OS software